Charlie-Nicholls/Library-At-The-End-of-Time/Compendium/Atlas/Material Plane/Toril/Faerûn/Western Heartlands/Sword Coast/Wandering Museum/Wandering Museum.md

 ### Area 10: Statuary
 > [!recite|clean no-t]
 >	 Snowy marble statues flank the walls of this gallery.
 The figures are startlingly lifelike, adorned with fluid stone robes and placid, perfectly symmetrical faces.
-There is a discrete door in the western wall and a sphinx statue in the northwest corner.
+There is a discrete door in the western wall and a [[Sphinx Statue]] in the northwest corner.
 >^Area10

-- There is a **sphinx statue** positioned in the north eastern corner of this gallery.
+- There is a [[Sphinx Statue]] positioned in the north eastern corner of this gallery.
 - The western door is locked.
 A player who makes a successful DC 15 Dexterity check with thieves' tools can unlock the door.

 ### Area 11: Mithril of Ornhelm (R)